Bodmin Parkway railway station: History

-By 1963 fears were growing that British Railways Board (BRB) was considering closing Bodmin Road Station.
-It was not until BRB published a public notice under the Transport Act 1962 entitled ‘Withdrawal of Passenger Railway Services’ on 30 April 1964 that confirmation came that the station would remain open ‘to serve the North Cornwall area as a main line railhead’.
-Goods facilities at Bodmin Road Station, however, were withdrawn, with the goods shed to the east of the station closing for business on 4 November 1963.
+By 1963, fears were growing that British Railways Board (BRB) was considering closing Bodmin Road station.
+It was not until the BRB published a public notice under the Transport Act 1962, entitled ‘'Withdrawal of Passenger Railway Services’', on 30 April 1964 that confirmation came that the station would remain open "to serve the North Cornwall area as a main line railhead."
+Goods facilities at Bodmin Road, however, were withdrawn, with the goods shed to the east of the station closing for business on 4 November 1963.

-In 1969 St Merryn contractors R C Wilce and Sons demolished most of the late Victorian station buildings and replaced them with modern timber structures at a cost of £8,000.
-Bodmin Road was renamed 'Bodmin Parkway' on 4 November 1983 and in 1989 Wilce and Sons' station buildings were replaced by brick structures.
-In 2002/2003 a £500,000 Rail Passenger Partnership scheme saw the car park being extensively improved and the ticket office block extended.
+In 1969, St Merryn contractors R.C.
+Wilce and Sons demolished most of the late Victorian station buildings and replaced them with modern timber structures at a cost of £8,000.
+Bodmin Road was renamed Bodmin Parkway on 4 November 1983 and Wilce and Sons' station buildings were replaced by brick structures in 1989.
+In 2002/2003, a £500,000 Rail Passenger Partnership scheme saw the car park extensively improved and the ticket office block extended.

-Heritage Railway
+Heritage railway

 The line to Bodmin General lost its passenger service on 30 January 1967, although goods traffic (primarily china clay) continued on the branch line until 20 November 1983.
-After this ceased the line was taken over by the Bodmin and Wenford Railway and reopened as a heritage railway on 17 June 1990.
-There is no booking office for the Bodmin and Wenford trains so passengers buy their tickets from the guard.
-These trains use the opposite face of the platform used by mainline trains towards Plymouth.
-The Bodmin line curves sharply away to the north at the west end of the platform, and between this line and the main line is the exchange siding used for occasional movements between the two railways, and a large modern carriage shed alongside that is used to store rolling stock for the Bodmin and Wenford Railway.
+After this ceased, the line was taken over by the Bodmin and Wenford Railway and reopened as a heritage railway on 17 June 1990.

+There is no booking office for the Bodmin and Wenford trains, so passengers buy their tickets from the guard.
+These trains use the opposite face of the platform used by main line trains towards Plymouth.
+The Bodmin line curves sharply away to the north at the west end of the platform; between this line and the main line is the exchange siding, used for occasional movements between the two railways, and a large modern carriage shed alongside that is used to store rolling stock for the Bodmin and Wenford Railway.